 Maharana Pratap Memorial documents the history of Maharana Pratap- his life and times, episodes from his life, and of course the battles he fought.
 Located very close to the Chetak Samadhi, this is a whole new building, built in typical Mewari Architecture.

 A row of camels lines outside for those who may want to roam around the local style.

 But the ticket and enter the lovely fort-like structure.
 There is a small Shiva temple on the right, in all white.

-You are greeted by a large bronze sculpture depicting the deception of Mughal Army by Man Singh Jhala.
+You are greeted by a large bronze sculpture depicting the deception of the Mughal Army by Man Singh Jhala.
 This is done using a horse with an elephant head while the opponent army guy is on an elephant.

 Inside the museum, the scenes of battle are depicted using paintings and a series of interactive dioramas.
 The whole of Mewar is recreated to tell the stories from the life of Maharana Pratap.
 It was like walking through the history lessons once again.

-There is not just history of Maharana Pratap, but more or less history of Mewar covering places like Kumbhalgarh and Chittorgarh Fort.
+There is not just a history of Maharana Pratap, but more or less history of Mewar covering places like Kumbhalgarh and Chittorgarh Fort.

 Behind the museum is a rural village re-created with a small lake to boat around, some shops to shop at.
 I liked the stack of colorful Pagris at one of the shops – so typically Mewari.